 Code of Conduct Facilitators

 Code of Conduct Facilitators serve as an added layer of support to report incidents to the Code of Conduct Committee (CoCc).
-Code of Conduct Facilitators actively monitor online spaces during the event and are the in-person point of contact to provide support and guidance to report potential breach of the Code of Conduct to the CoCc.
+Code of Conduct Facilitators actively monitor online spaces during the event and are the in-person point of contact to provide support and guidance to report potential breaches of the Code of Conduct to the CoCc.
 To efficiently serve as a bridge with the CoCc, Code of Conduct facilitators:

 Recommended resources